-Storyteller: Ben Grossman.
-Ben Grossman is a vielle à roue (hurdy gurdy/Drehleier) player, percussionist, composer and improviser.
-Over the last fifteen years Ben has performed and recorded with an assortment of traditional, folk, experimental, early music, jazz, pop and fusion groups.
+Storyteller: Ben Grossman is a vielle à roue (hurdy gurdy/Drehleier) player, percussionist, composer and improviser.
+Over the last fifteen years, Ben has performed and recorded with an assortment of traditional, folk, experimental, early music, jazz, pop and fusion groups.
 For the last few years, he has toured the US with electronic music innovator BT and extensively in North America and Europe with Loreena McKennitt.
-Ben’s work has appeared on over eighty CDs and can also be heard on film soundtracks, radio dramas, and in television shows and commercials.
-Today, his main focus is the vielle à roue and it’s applications in early, traditional, experimental, and ambient music.
+Ben’s work has appeared on over eighty CDs and can also be heard on film soundtracks, radio dramas, and television shows and commercials.
+Today, his main focus is the vielle à roue and its applications in early, traditional, experimental, and ambient music.

 José Molina (Concertmaster)